JCamyre/stocks-site/README.md

 # Stocks-Site
-A web app that will contain many useful features for stock traders.
+A web app that will contains many useful features for stock traders.